George Rae (banker): 1839 - 1851: Early career with the 'Wales Bank'

 In April 1839, Rae moved to Liverpool, where he became an inspector of branches at The North and South Wales Bank, (Wales Bank).
 In 1842 he was promoted to manager of Oswestry and in 1845 to General Manager of the Wales Bank.
-During his tenure as General Manager, Rae managed the Bank through the Panic of 1847 which resulted in the closing of the bank from 24 October 1847 until mid-January 1848.
+During his tenure as General Manager, Rae managed the Bank through the Panic of 1847 which resulted in the closing of the bank from 24 October 1847 until 3 January 1848 when it partially reopened and on 31 January 1848 when it fully reopened.
 In addition, Rae visited the bank’s branches and improved the control over the note issue.

 Rae married Elspeth Kynoch on 13 March 1845 and moved to Birkenhead.
 They had three children, George Bentham (5 February 1846 – 23 February 1909), Edward (20 March 1847 – 26 June 1923), and Alice (24 December 1849 – 15 April 1939).

 In 1850, Rae published under the pseudonym - Thomas Bullion - The Internal Management of a Country Bank - in a series of Letters on the Functions and Duties of a Branch Manager.
 In February 1851, Rae wrote to The Bankers' Magazine under his pseudonym Thomas Bullion advocating the setting up of a bankers' institute with a status and function parallel to the existing institutes for the sciences, arts, and other professions.

 His wife died on 10 March 1851, leaving Rae a widower with 3 children.